0xKolten/hacking-stellar-python-edition/1-accounts.md

 Accounts are *accessed* by a private key.
 In order for you to prove ownership of your account and use it to send a transaction (e.g. make a payment), you'll need to sign transactions with your private key.
 Following the username analogy, a private key is similar to a password except it is uniquely tied to your public key.
 I'd love to dive deeper and explain this myself, but public / private key cryptography is better explained via [this short video](https://youtu.be/GSIDS_lvRv4).

 It's important that you keep your private key(s) secret to avoid getting your account(s) compromised.
-Setting up [multi-sig](https://www.lumenauts.com/guides/how-to-set-up-a-multi-sig-wallet) will also increase your security.
+Setting up [multi-sig](https://www.lumenauts.com/guides/how-to-set-up-a-multi-sig-wallet) will also increase your security but I'll save that for another time.

 Extra reading: [Security Guide – How To Protect Yourself From Scammers](https://www.stellar.org/blog/stellar-security-guide-protect-scammers/).

 Another important distinction to make, is that accounts can exist on the Stellar mainnet (the one with real money) or they can exist on the Stellar testnet (using fake money).
-Throughout these chapters the accounts we create will exist on testnet, because that's what it's for.. testing!
+Throughout these chapters the accounts we create will exist on **testnet**, because that's what it's for.. testing!
 When creating Stellar applications, it is always best to start on testnet and move to mainnet later when you're ready for production.
 A quick guide on testnet ettiquite can be found [here](https://www.stellar.org/developers/guides/concepts/test-net.html).

 ### Create an Account

 Before we can do anything fun, we'll need a Stellar account.
-Let's generate our first keypair with the following script:
+Let's generate our first keypair with the following script (```keypair.py```):

 ``` python
 from stellar_sdk import Keypair